Support and Advice Available to You

-- Human Resources and Organisational Change – as well as the Welcome Office, the HR Division webpages contain all the practical information you need as a member of staff at Imperial.
+- Human Resources – as well as the Welcome Office, the HR Division webpages contain all the practical information you need as a member of staff at Imperial.

 - Living in London – a guide aimed at students but includes relevant advice for you as a fellow new to London, including: Culture and entertainment; Getting around on public transport; London on a budget; Things to do and see; and information about the South Kensington area.